-Currently, Pandora’s lab-grown diamonds are only sold in the UK.
-So while we wait for the global availability sometime in 2022, we’ll focus on the shipping and returns in the UK for Pandora’s Brilliance Collection.
-We presume that terms will be similar when rolled out to the US.
+Currently, Pandora’s lab-grown diamonds are only sold in the UK and US (since Summer 2022).
+So while we wait for the global availability later in 2022, we’ll focus on the shipping and returns in the UK and US for Pandora’s Brilliance Collection.
+We presume that terms will be similar when rolled out globally.

 First, shipping on Pandora Brilliance jewelry is free of charge using a “special delivery” option.
+In the US that’s free next-day shipping on lab-grown diamond orders.
 That’s a nice touch and something Zales could learn from.
 But also something that should be expected.
-Shipping of diamond jewelry is next-day delivery, and in the US, we would expect the same, and likely with UPS or FedEx.
+Pandora ships with USPS and UPS.
+Their next-day delivery of Pandora Brilliance usually would be with UPS.

 Returns are allowed up to 30 days, which is pretty standard and expected in the US.
 It’s far from Clean Origin’s 100 days, but it’s decent, and it’s free.
 So no complaints there.